ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/ethernet.md

 SRC: 48 bit source MAC address

 Type: Originally this was length field, but later used as specifying the content type of payload.
 Also known as EtherType.
     Values higher than 1536 are registered type specifiers.
-Most commons are 0x0800 for IPv4 and 0x86DD for IPv6.
+Most common is 0x0800 for IPv4 and 0x86DD for IPv6.

 Q-Tag: Optional virtual lan ID.